symfony/symfony-docs/quick_tour/en/01-The-Big-Picture.markdown

 So, the controller renders the `HelloBundle:Hello:index` template.
-But what's in a template name? `HelloBundle` is the bundle name, `Hello` is the controller, and `index`, the template file name.
+But what's in a template name? `HelloBundle` is the bundle name, `Hello` is the controller, and `index` the template file name.
 The template itself is made of HTML and simple PHP expressions:

     [php]